shuaibu222/products-project/README.md

-### Project Workflow for microservices
+## Project Workflow for microservices

-This is where all my confuguration and setup files are:
+This is where all my confuguration and setup files are for my product-catalog microservices

-1) docker-compose.yml file which manage the containers

-## The Stack
+# The Stack

 1) Go programming language
 2) MongoDB as database